The Safety Of Our Prison Officers – Are We Doing Enough?

 How do we potentially prevent them?

-If we were to look at the daily wear of our prison and correctional officers would it be such a hard task to kit them all out in some sort of slash proof clothing and with some sort of stab resistant vest, With the correct PPE, protective clothing or slash resistant clothing and bite resistant clothing I’d like to think that most, if not all of these injuries could be prevented or minimalised in some way!
+If we were to look at the daily wear of our prison and correctional officers would it be such a hard task to kit them all out in stab resistant body armour.
+With the correct PPE I’d like to think that most, if not all of these injuries could be prevented or minimalised in some way!